William Goldman, Oscar winner for ‘Butch Cassidy,’ has died | WTOP

 “If the book had not been taken,” he told an interviewer, “I would have gone into advertising … or something.”

-James Goldman would later write the historical play “The Lion in Winter,” which he converted to film, winning the 1968 Oscar for best adapted screenplay.

 William Goldman had come to screenwriting by accident after actor Cliff Robertson read one of his books, “No Way to Treat a Lady,” and thought it was a film treatment.
 After he hired the young writer to fashion a script from a short story, Goldman rushed out to buy a book on screen writing.
 Robertson rejected the script but found Goldman a job working on a screenplay for a British thriller.
-After that he adapted his novel “Harper” for a 1966 film starring Paul Newman as a private eye.
+After that he adapted the Ross Macdonald novel “The Moving Target” into the 1966 detective film, “Harper,” starring Paul Newman.

 Other notable Goldman films included “The Stepford Wives,” ”A Bridge Too Far” and “Misery.”
 The latter, adapted from a Stephen King suspense novel, won the 1990 Oscar for Kathy Bates as lead actress.